MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 For more information about searching, see [Searching and sorting](fabric-search.md).

+For more information about the Help pane, see [Get help](get-help.md).

 ### Get help and support

-If the self-help answers don't resolve your issue, scroll to the bottom of the Help pane and either ask the community or connect with [!INCLUDE [product-name](../includes/product-name.md)] Support.
-For more information about contacting Support, see [Support options](xxxx.md).
+If the self-help answers don't resolve your issue, scroll to the bottom of the Help pane and either ask the community or connect with [!INCLUDE [product-name](../includes/product-name.md)] Support. <!-- For more information about contacting Support, see [Support options](xxxx.md).-->

 ### Account and license information